elshamamokoena/elshamamokoena/README.md

    single office building.
 This system will enable the office manager to manage different conference rooms, track bookings, and handle employee registrations.
-Employees will be able to search for and reserve conference rooms, while the office staff can oversee bookings, manage room availability, and generate detailed reports.
+Employees will be able to search for and reserve conference rooms, while the office staff can oversee bookings, manage room availability, and generate detailed reports.\
-   <u>Key Project Features:</u>
+   1.1 <u>Key Project Features:</u>
    - OAuth2 & OpenIC